 Times Square Electronic Garden

-installation set up for 24 hours in Times Square NYC, May 10th, 2016
+// Exhibited: during a 24 hours period in the center of Times Square NYC, May 10th, 2016

 The “Times Square Electronic Garden” project initiated a conversation about climate change, energy use and green urban spaces.
 Designed and fabricated by New York University students, this earth bomb or “seed bomb” featured speakers and live sensors among the plants that connected to our URL.